leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/TraceRmiLauncherServicePlugin/TraceRmiLauncherServicePlugin.md

 requests, and generally keeping Ghidra and the back end synchronized.

-The list of launchers can be accessed in either of two places:
+<a name="launch-tracermi"></a>The list of launchers can be accessed in either of two places:
 1) In the **Debugger → Configure and Launch ...** menu or more conveniently from the **Launch** button in the main toolbar.
 This is the blue bug ![Debugger](../icons/debugger.png) button near the top center.
 The **Configure and Launch ...** menu lists all available